This Day in History on 20 June

-On this page, we will list all historical events that have occurred on 20th June.
-The students can refer them while preparing for all competitive exams and banking exams.
+On this page, we will list all historical events that occurred on 20 June.
+The students can refer to them while preparing for all competitive exams and banking exams.

 - World Refugee Day (International)